 The AiR will be lodged for free in temporary park housing within the Historic Fruita District.
 Utilities are included.
 ADA-compliant (standards issued under the Americans with Disabilities Act) housing is currently not available.
 The AiR will have a private bedroom and studio but may have shared common living areas, bathrooms and kitchen.
 Housing rules apply, such as no family or pets or smoking.
 Prior approval is required for guests.

 The house is furnished and has a telephone line for local or phone card calls.
 Wi-Fi is provided however, there is no cell phone service in the park.
 A shared washer and dryer are available in the park to use.
 Kitchen includes major appliances (refrigerator, stove, sink), and some very basic utensils and dishes.
 The selected artist is responsible for bringing everything else he/she may need.

 Dental and medical care, churches and groceries are available within 30 miles west of the park in Torrey, Bicknell and Loa.
 More extensive services are available in Richfield (population 7,500) located 75 miles to the west of the park.

-Visit the Artists in Residence photo gallery
+page.
+View a selection of work from artists in the Artists in Residence photo gallery

 or the Music page